Grow Your Medical Or Healthcare Business Online With WordPress

 - your content distribution doesn’t rely on email

-- An RSS feed provides a way for links to point back to your site
+- An RSS feed provides a way for external links to point back to your content

-- RSS feeds can be submitted to RSS directories and aggregator services
+- RSS feeds can be submitted to RSS directories and aggregators

-- RSS provides multiple ways for readers to receive your content (e.g. read the content on their mobile device using a feed reader)
+- RSS provides various ways for readers to receive your content (e.g. subscribers can view your content on their mobile device using a feed reader)

-There are also benefits when it comes to providing great information on your site from other sites, such as the fact that you don’t have to write, manage or update the content.
+There are also benefits when it comes to providing information on your site from other websites, such as the fact that you don’t have to write, manage or update the content.

-Here are examples of RSS feeds containing useful information that you could consider adding to your website:
+Here are examples of feeds you could add to a health or medical-related site:

-- US Department Of Health And Human Services – e.g. Blog posts RSS feed: http://feeds.feedburner.com/SelectedHhsBlogPosts, etc. You can search by departments and choose specific RSS feeds, like feeds on women’s health issues (e.g. Breast cancer, Healthy aging, Illnesses and disabilities, Minority women’s health, Screening tests and vaccines, etc.) here: http://womenshealth.gov/news/rss/rss-feeds.html
+- US Department Of Health And Human Services – e.g. Blog RSS feed: http://feeds.feedburner.com/SelectedHhsBlogPosts, etc. You can search by departments and choose individual RSS feeds, like feeds on women’s health issues (e.g. Body image, Health care for women, Heart health and stroke, Minority women’s health, Violence against women, etc.) here: http://womenshealth.gov/news/rss/rss-feeds.html

-- US National Libraries Of Medicine – For a list of RSS feeds from leading medical journals, publications and websites (e.g. Cancer Epidemiology, Biomarkers & Prevention (American Association for Cancer Research), BMJ Heart, The Journal of Immunology, Neurology.org, The International Journal of Tuberculosis and Lung Disease, etc.) go here: http://www.healthplusplus.com/wiki/List_of_RSS_feeds_on_health
+- US National Libraries Of Medicine – For a directory of RSS feeds from various medical journals, publications and websites (e.g. Investigative Ophthalmology & Visual Science, JAMA & Archives, BMJ Injury Prevention, Radiology, BMJ Evidence-Based Mental Health, etc.) go here: http://www.healthplusplus.com/wiki/List_of_RSS_feeds_on_health

-- National Institutes Of Health - Find many health-related news feeds here: http://www.nih.gov/Subscriptions.htm
+- National Institutes Of Health - Find various health-related feeds here: http://www.nih.gov/Subscriptions.htm

 - UK Department Of Health (www.gov.uk) – Latest news: https://www.gov.uk/government/organisations/department-of-health.atom